isomerpages/moe-stmargaretpri/_school-information/Traffic Management.md

-**Dismissal Pick up**&nbsp;– For the usual afternoon dismissal, parents/guardians who drive will have access to school compound from 1.50 pm onwards or after the school buses have vacated the compound to pick up your child/ward from the parade square.
+**Dismissal Pick up**&nbsp;– For the usual afternoon dismissal, parents/guardians who drive will have access to school compound from 1.50 pm onwards or after the school buses have vacated the compound to pick up your child/ward from the foyer.
 For late afternoon pickup after supplementary, remedial and CCA; the pick-up points will be at foyer from 4.10 pm.
 The exit point will be by Gate 3.